Mettler-Toledo International, I - Consensus Indicates Potential 10.4% Upside

-Mettler-Toledo International, I with ticker code (MTD) have now 10 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 1650 and 1200 calculating the mean target price we have 1500.
-With the stocks previous close at 1358.84 this now indicates there is a potential upside of 10.4%.
-The 50 day moving average now sits at 1444.95 while the 200 day moving average is 1476.62.
-The company has a market capitalisation of $31,680m.
-Visit the company website at: https://www.mt.com
+Mettler-Toledo International, I with ticker code (MTD) now have 10 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The range between the high target price and low target price is between 1650 and 1200 calculating the average target price we see 1500.
+Now with the previous closing price of 1359.31 this would imply there is a potential upside of 10.4%.
+There is a 50 day moving average of 1426.4 and the 200 day moving average is 1479.83.
+The market capitalisation for the company is $31,460m.
+Find out more information at: https://www.mt.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.